-17 of the hottest iPhone keyboards
+15 of the best keyboards for the iPhone

 The iPhone’s auto-correct function is a source of endless entertainment and frustration for iOS users.
 Although most users probably don’t stop and think about it, Apple’s keyboard is, in part, to blame for this comedy of errors.
-If you’re an Android user, or you know someone who is, you know the keyboard that comes preinstalled on your device isn’t the only option out there.
+Sometimes you may feel so frustrated that you may even want to turn off the auto-correct feature entirely.
+If you’re an Android user, or you know someone who is, you know the keyboard that comes pre-installed on your device isn’t the only option out there.
+Android users have been enjoying some of the best third-party Android keyboard apps around for quite some time.

-More: Get ready to change the way you type with this amazing, wearable keyboard

 For years, Swype, SwiftKey, Fleksy, and more took over millions of Android smartphones as the default keyboards, while iOS users looked on enviously.
 But ever since June 2014, iOS users have been downloading alternative keyboards like crazy.
-Here are all our favorites.
+Here are our picks for the best keyboards for the iPhone.

+Are you trying to decide between Swiftkey, Swype, and Fleksy?
+Check out our comparison review to help you decide which one fits you the most.

 Our favorite iPhone keyboards